A-Nour98/Library-Managment-System/README.md

 DB_NAME=
 DB_DIALECT = postgres
 ```
-- run the command: `npx sequelize-cli db:create` to create the db with the specified name
+- run the command: `npx sequelize-cli db:create` to create the db with the specified name in the .env file
 - run the command: `npx sequelize-cli db:migrate` to use the included migration files to create the tables and indexes
 - run the command `npx sequelize-cli db:seed:all` to use a book seed file to insert a couple of included book table records
 - run the command `node server.js` to run the server